 This kind of education and care is not provided in a 23andMe spit kit.
 Though there is a lot of fine print, there is no counseling to speak of.
 (The company does provide contact information for the National Society of Genetic Counselors in its report.)

 Not only does 23andMe not provide counseling, their results are incomplete.
 For instance, they report only on BRCA1 and BRCA2 and restrict their findings to the three mutations common among Jewish women.
 (They do explain this in their printed materials.)

 While the most common three mutations in the BRCA1 and BRCA2 genes are typically found in women of Ashkenazi Jewish heritage, there are more than 1,000 other mutations that can be just as relevant.
 Women with Ashkenazi heritage can also have a mutation not associated with being Ashkenazi.

 There are other genes that can have mutations that substantially increase one’s risk for breast cancer, including PALB2, CHEK2, PTEN, CDH1, TP53 and STK11.
 23andMe doesn’t provide test results for any of these mutations.

-It’s because 23andMe’s health data provide a limited picture that the FDA made the company stop.
-The agency was concerned, and reasonably so, that a negative result might lead a woman to think her risk was not high, when in fact she could still carry a different mutation than the three tested.
+It’s because 23andMe’s health data provide a limited picture that the FDA made the company change its policies.
+The agency was concerned that a negative result might lead a woman to think her risk was not high, when in fact she could still carry a different mutation than the three tested.
 Conversely, a woman might receive a positive test result and undergo a risk-reducing double mastectomy when a different option might have been more appropriate.
+(Source)

 None of these risks have been addressed.
 Instead, the FDA simply allowed 23andMe to downgrade their kits from Class III devices, which receive the highest level of safety scrutiny, to Class II devices.